 This isn’t a criticism as much as it is a recognition of the normal communication challenges that churches face.
 Think through the social interactions on a typical Sunday morning.

 Once inside, you have to run the gauntlet to your seat in the sanctuary.
-This can be be anywhere from 2-–10 micro-conversations about the weather, events that transpired last week, an upcoming sporting event, or the woes of teething.
+This could involve 2–10 micro-conversations about the weather, events that transpired last week, an upcoming sporting event, or the woes of teething.
 But this friendly chatter can’t really go anywhere meaningful—there’s no time for much conversation to take place because the service is about to begin.

 Then you’re instructed to greet your neighbors in the middle of the service, so you have to stand up and make small talk with all the people around your seat.
 Afterward, there’s an extended period of milling around with lots of casual conversation.

-Don’t get me wrong, community is important and a lot of that small talk can’t be helped.
+Don’t get me wrong, community is important.
+A lot of that small talk can’t be helped.
 It’s just that every little bit of small talk drains an introvert’s battery.
 Introverts tend to enjoy engaging in thought-provoking dialogue, but there is seldom enough time for those sorts of discussions.
 Instead, it’s a barrage of pleasantries.
 For the introvert, this is like being stabbed to death with a toothpick.

 2. Manufactured enthusiasm

 Many evangelical churches have their own liturgies.
 They start with an appeal for everyone to get really excited and join them in worship.
 Then there are one or two high-energy worship songs followed by a slow one, and then a song to set the pastor’s desired energy level as the church transitions into the message.

 Throughout the faster songs there’s constant encouragement to clap along and really “let yourself go” and “get into it.”
 This isn’t inherently bad.
 Many extroverts really seem to feed off of this enthusiasm—it’s just that many introverts don’t.